GlobalFinPrint/global_finprint/docs/data_entry_workflow.rst

         - access to set list for the trip
         - ability to update basic trip data
     b) outstanding questions
-        - need to "demote" or delete trips?
+        - is there a need to "demote" or delete trips?
         - other trip parameters that might need adding?
         - input of "proposed" set coordinates from design (e.g. from ArcGIS work)?